Coast Guard, DHS.

-On September 25, 2013 the Coast Guard did not find that ports in the Republic of the Gambia maintained effective anti-terrorism measures and that the Republic of the Gambia's legal regime, designated authority oversight, access control and cargo control are all deficient.
+On August 18, 2016 the Coast Guard found that ports in the Republic of Djibouti failed to maintain effective anti-terrorism measures and that the Republic of Djibouti's designated authority's oversight, access control, security monitoring, security training programs, and security plans drills and exercises are all deficient.

-Accordingly, beginning July 6, 2015, the conditions of entry shown in Table 1 will apply to any vessel that visited a port in the Republic of the Gambia in its last five port calls.
+Accordingly, beginning May 30, 2019, the conditions of entry shown in Table 1 will apply to any vessel that visited a port in the Republic of Djibouti, with the exception of the Doraleh Container Terminal and the Doraleh Oil Terminal (Horizon), in its last five port calls.

-Table 1—Conditions of Entry for Vessels Visiting Ports in the Republic of the Gambia
+Table 1—Conditions of Entry for Vessels Visiting Ports in the Republic of Djibouti

 |No.||Each vessel must:|

 |1||Implement measures per the vessel's security plan equivalent to Security Level 2 while in a port in the Republic of Djibouti.
 As defined in the ISPS Code and incorporated herein, “Security Level 2” refers to the “level for which appropriate additional protective security measures shall be maintained for a period of time as a result of heightened risk of a security incident.”|

 |2||Ensure that each access point to the vessel is guarded and that the guards have total visibility of the exterior (both landside and waterside) of the vessel while the vessel is in ports in the Republic of Djibouti.|